green-fox-academy/DumDum/README.md

 ## Tech:
 DumDum uses a number of open source projects to work properly:

-- [ASP.NET Core API App] - ASP.NET Core is a cross-platform, high-performance, open-source framework
+- [.NET 5] - .NET 5 is a cross-platform, high-performance, open-source framework
 - [MySQL] - Database Service is a fully managed database service to deploy cloud-native applications
 - [EntityFramework] - Oobject–relational mapping framework for .NET
 - [MOQ] - The most popular and friendly mocking library for .NET